-Note 1: These engines shall also meet the requirements of Directive (EU) 2016/1629 or RVIR and the associated ES-TRIN 2017 relevant for the vessel application (especially the specific requirements concerning exhaust gas after treatment systems in Article 9.09).
+Note 2: These engines NRE or EU-EURO-VI shall also meet the requirements of Directive (EU) 2016/1629 or RVIR and the associated ES-TRIN relevant for the vessel application (especially the specific requirements concerning exhaust gas after treatment systems in Article 9.09).

-Note 2: Marinisation may change the engine so that the type approval may need to be revised by the engine manufacturer or a new one issued.
+Note 3: Marinisation may change the engine so that the type approval may need to be revised by the engine manufacturer or a new one issued.
 In addition, the company that makes the marinisation could, intentionally or unintentionally, become the manufacturer (see questions 17 and 18).